 4. Personal life

 So if you can’t talk about your job, can you talk about your personal life?
-In a word, no. French people rarely talk about their personal life even with close friends, except maybe bringing it up in passing.
+In a word, no. French people rarely talk about their dates or their personal life even with close friends, except maybe bringing it up in passing.
 As in, “no I can’t go for after-work drinks, I have to meet my wife at a restaurant.”

 This is especially the case in the workplace.
 The personal life is kept separate from the workplace.
 Co-workers will not exclaim about their latest dating woes or arguments with their spouse at the office canteen during lunchtime.